Epworth by the Sea: Epworth by the Sea facilities

 The Arthur J. Moore Methodist Museum and Library was established in 1965.
 It began as a small library and became a museum when it was dedicated in June 1966 and given its current name.
 It is where the South Georgia Conference of the United Methodist Church stores its archival records.
 The library consists of over 6,000 books which are used by theologians pursuing research into Methodist theology and history.
-The collection includes books, journals, diaries, original letters and historic documents pertaining to the culture and history of the Methodist Church.
+The collection includes books, journals, diaries, original letters and historic documents about the culture and history of the Methodist Church.